jaddek/pykeycloak-client/README.md

-# PyKeycloak
+# pykeycloak-client

-PyKeycloak is a library for working with Keycloak that provides asynchronous methods for authentication, token management, and permission handling.
+`pykeycloak-client` is a library for working with Keycloak that provides asynchronous methods for authentication, token management, and permission handling.

 ## What's Different from Other Libraries